tomyitav/GraphQlTransport/README.md

 ## How to use

-In order for the MongoDB part of this example to work, you need to have MongoDB installed on your machine.
+In order for the MongoDB to work, you need to have MongoDB installed on your machine.
 All other required parts come with this package.

 ```sh
 npm install